 This section describes the steps necessary to upgrade existing Solace PubSub+ Monitor applications.
 It is organized by version.
 To upgrade your application, follow the steps for each version between the version you are upgrading from and the version you are upgrading to.
 Note that this section does not include upgrade information for the Solution Package for Solace.
 This section includes:

-"Solace PubSub+ Monitor v5.0 and Earlier" (previously referred to as "RTView Monitor for Solace")
+- "Solace PubSub+ Monitor v5.1.x" - "Solace PubSub+ Monitor v5.0 and Earlier" (previously referred to as "RTView Monitor for Solace")